Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: Introduction

-In this paper, we present an alternate approach to probabilistic forecasting for hierarchical time series that is based on a decades-old method that has not received much recent attention: top-down forecasting.
-The basic idea is to first model the top-level forecast in the hierarchy tree, and then model the ratios or proportions according to how the top level forecasts should be distributed among the children time-series in the hierarchy.
+In this paper, we present an alternate approach to end-to-end deep probabilistic forecasting for hierarchical time series, motivated by a classical method that has not received much recent attention: top-down forecasting.
+The basic idea is to first model the top-level forecast in the hierarchy tree, along with the ratios or proportions according to how the top level forecasts should be distributed among the children time-series in the hierarchy.
 The resulting predictions are naturally coherent.
-Early top-down approaches proposed in the past were non-probabilistic, and were rather simplistic in terms of modeling the proportions; for example, by obtaining the proportions from historical averages~\citep{gross1990disaggregation}, or deriving them from independently generated (incoherent) forecasts of each time-series from another model~\citep{athanasopoulos2009hierarchical}.
+Early top-down approaches were non-probabilistic, and were rather simplistic in terms of modeling the proportions; for example, by separately modeling the top-level forecast, and then deriving the proportions from historical averages~\citep{gross1990disaggregation}, or from independently generated (incoherent) forecasts of each time-series from another model~\citep{athanasopoulos2009hierarchical}.
+In this paper, we showcase how modeling both the top-level forecast and the proportions jointly through a single-stage deep probabilistic model can obtain state-of-the-art results for probabilistic, hierarchically-coherent forecasts.

 Crucially, our proposed model (and indeed all top-down approaches for forecasting) relies on the intuition that the top level time series in a hierarchy is usually much less noisy and less sparse, and hence much easier to predict.
-Furthermore, it is easier to predict proportions (that are akin to scale-free normalized time-series) at the lower level nodes than the actual time series themselves.
+Furthermore, it might be easier to predict proportions (that are akin to scale-free normalized time-series) at the lower level nodes than the actual time series themselves.

-Our approach to top-down probabilistic forecasting involves modeling the proportions with an end-to-end deep learning model that jointly forecasts the proportions along which each parent time series is disaggregated among its children.
+Our approach involves learning a single end-to-end deep model to jointly model ``families``, consisting of a parent and its children timeseries, and predict both the parent timeseries and the proportions along which it is disaggregated among its children.
 We use a Dirichlet distribution~\citep{olkin1964multivariate} to model the distribution of proportions for each parent-children family in the hierarchy.
-The parameters of the Dirichlet distribution for each family is obtained from a Recurrent Neural Network~(RNN)~\citep{hochreiter1997long} with multi-head self-attention~\citep{vaswani2017attention}, that is jointly learnt from all the time-series in the hierarchy.
+The parameters of the Dirichlet distribution for each family is obtained from an MLP (Multi Layer Perceptron) based encoder-decoder model with multi-headed self-attention~\citep{vaswani2017attention}, that is jointly learnt from the whole dataset.